cmu-able/explainable-planning/XPlanning/README.md

 ## Prerequisites

+### Gurobi

+Gurobi is a commercial mathematical optimization solver that is used for optimizing plans and finding contrastive explanations.
+A license is required to use it.
+To get a license, please register and get it at [Gurobi](https://www.gurobi.com).

+Note that academic licenses for use in containers are free.

 ### Docker

 Before you can use the images provided by the repo, make sure that [Docker](https://www.docker.com/) 17.05 or higher is installed on your machine.